sophielrt/Pokemon_Top_Trumps/README.md

 ![Game Trainer's card flipped UI](./assets/readmefile-assets/ui-game-trainerscard.JPG) User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
-This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite and the Pokémon cards contain a Pokéball image and an image of a Pokémon from the PokeAPI.
+This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite, and the Pokémon cards contain a Pokéball image and an image of a Pokémon from the PokeAPI.
 The User Interface of this page answers user story 1.

 User Story 2: "As a Pokémon fan, I want to see authentic and correct Pokémon data."
 This page contains data from the PokeAPI, this is a database which contains information about all Pokémon from the Pokédex.
 The User Interface of this page answers user story 2.

 User Story 6: "As a nostalgia seeker, I want the cards to flip so I can relive memories."
 Once the user presses start game their card flips, showing their stats, whilst their opponent's card remains faced down.
 The User Interface of this page answers user story 6.

 User Story 7: "As a nostalgia seeker, I want straightforward game play without all the complexities that typically come with modern gaming."
-The game layout is very simple with all the stats being clearly labeled for the user to click.
+The game layout is very simple with all the stats being clearly labelled for the user to click.
 Each stat button is responsive and when the user hovers over each button it changes colour.
 The User Interface of this page answers user story 7.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
 The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.

 ![Game both cards flipped results UI](./assets/readmefile-assets/ui-game-bothcards.JPG) User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
-This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite andnthe images of the Pokémon on the cards from the PokeAPI.
+This page uses 2 Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite, and the images of the Pokémon on the cards from the PokeAPI.
 The User Interface of this page answers user story 1.

 User Story 2: "As a Pokémon fan, I want to see authentic and correct Pokémon data."
 This page contains data from the PokeAPI, this is a database which contains information about all Pokémon from the Pokédex.
 The User Interface of this page answers user story 2.

 User Story 6: "As a nostalgia seeker, I want the cards to flip so I can relive memories."
 Once the user selects their stats their opponent's card will flip over.
 Then the results for the round will be displayed on the screen.
 Once the user selects next round both cards flip back over then after a few seconds their card flips so they can see their stats again so they can select which they would like to play.
 The User Interface of this page answers user story 6.

 User Story 7: "As a nostalgia seeker, I want straightforward game play without all the complexities that typically come with modern gaming."
-Once the user selects their stat, the opponent's turns over, the stats change colour to indicate a win, loss or draw.
+Once the user selects their stat, the opponent's turns over, the stats change colour to indicate a win, lose or draw.
 The score will update at the bottom of the screen.
 To move on the user needs to press the next round button.
 To move through the game is a very simple process, meaning the user can have fun without worrying about it being complex.
 The User Interface of this page answers user story 7.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
 The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.